 Visit the Yergey Library for Summer Reading and More!

 Friday, Oct.
 13th, 7pm to Sunday, Oct.
 15th, 10am

 Cocoa Beach, FL

 Cathedral Church of St. Luke

 PARKING: On Sunday mornings, parking is available at no charge in the surface lot at the corner of Washington and Magnolia.
 Downtown street meters are free all day on Sundays.
 Parking is also available for Sunday services in the Regions Bank garage located on the northeast corner of Orange Ave. and Washington Street: Enter the up-ramp on Washington and receive an Entrance ticket.
 At the Cathedral, pick up an Exit ticket from an usher.
 Then using those two tickets, exit the garage free of charge.
-The small parking lot behind the Cathedral on Jefferson street is reserved for staff and those with limited mobility.
-One handicap space is available.
+The small parking lot behind the Cathedral on Jefferson street is reserved for handicapped and those with limited mobility.
 During the week (Monday through Friday) from 9 am until 5 pm, the Washington Street lot has ten designated spaces available at no charge for visitors to the Cathedral.